denyncrawford/photoshop-chanels-to-palette/README.md

-# Photoshop channels to color pallete
+# Photoshop channels to color palette

 *PCP* is a Photoshop script for getting spot colors from the document channels and place them in a new ready to print document.
 It is meant to work with the multichannel image mode.